-Travel cost is $0 and travel time is zero.
-All you need is a basic video conferencing ability through your computer (webcam, microphone, and speaker or headphones).
+- The program is delivered 100% online and all you need is a standard video conferencing ability through your computer (webcam, microphone, and speaker or headphones)

 - Participative virtual workshops – delivered by our experienced facilitators via Webex, allowing plenty of interaction and question time